-Zubtitle is a tool that can help you to achieve this same look.
-On top of its ability to help you repurpose across multiple mediums, Zubtitle can convert your video into a square social video with captions and a headline.
+Duplikit is a content repurposing tool that can help you to achieve this same look.
+On top of its ability to help you repurpose across multiple mediums, Duplikit can convert your video into a square social video with captions and a headline.
 Visit the Video to Micro-Video feed, to try it out for yourself!

 Instagram TV (or IGTV) has slowly grown in popularity.
 Instagram’s YouTube rival is a vertical viewing experience that allows you to upload videos longer than 60 seconds on the platform.
 And though it now supports widescreen videos too, IGTV’s interface is made for vertical-sized videos, and in order to make the most out of this platform, you should resize your video to the 9:16 aspect ratio.